-So, the news is, according to a research carried out by Crystal Ski Holidays, that over 50% of Irish people admit that they suffer from ski holiday envy.
+So, the news is, according to research carried out by Crystal Ski Holidays, over 50% of Irish people admit that they suffer from ski holiday envy.

 Now what would a savvy business do?
 Provide solutions to problems and services to fulfil needs so that we don’t have to fib or feel that we are left without options.

 Crystal Ski has done just that.
 It has launched a first-of-its-kind holiday package for apprehensive beginner skiers and boarders.
 Slope Starters is designed just for the beginner skiing and snowboarding community and will whisk you off to the mountains of Flaine, France for a week of bumper skiing and socialising.
 For €1,299 the package includes return flights, half-board accommodation, transfers, ski lessons, equipment hire and a lift pass.

 The first Slope Starters beginner week will run from 11-18 March 2023.
 And that’s not all, there’ll be a jam-packed itinerary to show beginners exactly what a ski holiday is all about.
 To create a sense of community and encourage attendees to make new friends, the week will start with welcome drinks at the hotel, as well as a Crystal quiz later in the week, plus diving into giant inflatable bubbles for a game of bumper ball and then strapping on snowshoes for a walk-through Flaine’s snow-covered scenery.
 And to round everything off, there’ll be an awards evening on the last night to celebrate the first trips to the mountains.

 Chris Logan, Managing Director, of Crystal Ski, said: “We are on a continued mission at Crystal Ski to make skiing and snowboarding more accessible for more people as we know how memorable, and even life-changing, a holiday in the mountains can be.”